SYS ONLINE

 The board call.
 The investor conversation.
 The hire-or-fire decision.
 The conversation with the partner whose support has wavered.
 The pitch that decides whether the next year happens.

-The protocol does not require this version to use the routine.
+The protocol does not require this version to work.
 The secular version (See the outcome, Feel the process, Trust your preparation) works at the moment-of-execution level.
 The theological version requires acceptance of the larger frame.

 Your previous answer is saved.
 Updating will overwrite what you wrote before.
 You can continue to the next step instead.